 Many people wonder why the stock market is going up so high.
 Indeed, at the same time, most world economies are in trouble.
 But the stock market keeps going up.

-While they are sometimes correlated, the stock market is not the same as the economy.
+While they are sometimes correlated, the stock market differs from the economy.
 It is essential to realize that the stock market and the economy are different.
 So, we must go over why the stock market is not the economy.

 In this article, I describe both concepts and then try to pin the main differences between the stock market and the economy.